Updated: 07 January 2022

 - Private bookable study space

-If you would like to come into campus – including on your non-timetabled days – you must book ahead and check in on arrival to help us continue to manage capacity in our buildings as we gradually phase our return.
+If you would like to come into campus – including on your non-timetabled days – you must book ahead and check in on arrival to help us continue to manage capacity in our buildings.

 If you are planning on coming into campus, please continue to follow our requirements as well as the Government’s and any local travel requirements.